vISION-Launcher/Requirements/README.md

 # Requirements
-- Apache or NGINX webserver (recommended to be hosted on a VPS or Dedicated)
+- Apache or nginx webserver (recommended to be hosted on a VPS or Dedicated)

 # Webserver extensions